goldford/goldford.github.io/_publications/2018-10-10-River-Analysis-NS.md

 ---
-title: "Dams, Culverts, and Cumulative Effects: Quantifying Cumulative Effects of Barriers to Longitudinal Connectivity on Three Rivers in Nova Scotia, Canada. <i>(in prep)</i>"
+title: "Dams, culverts, and cumulative effects: quantifying cumulative effects of barriers to longitudinal connectivity on three rivers in Nova Scotia, Canada. <i>(in prep)</i>"
 collection: publications
 permalink: /publication/2018-10-10-River-Analysis-NS